 This spiderweb cake is perfect for any spooky Halloween celebration.
 But you don't need to spend a fortune at a bakery.
 This step-by-step, DIY recipe and cake-decorating tutorial will give you the perfect Halloween treat for your next Halloween party.

-A rich dark chocolate cake is stacked three layers high and sandwiched between sweet mounds of a white chocolate flavored buttercream.
-A delicious chocolate hazelnut 'spider web' adorns the top and the sides of the cake too!
-This recipe is so simple and it comes together in no time.
-(Really!)
+A rich dark chocolate cake is stacked three layers high and sandwiched between sweet mounds of white chocolate-flavored buttercream.
+A delicious chocolate hazelnut "spiderweb" adorns the top and the sides of the cake, too!
+This Halloween cake recipe is so simple and comes together in no time.

 Things You'll Need

 6.4 ounces/180 grams unsalted butter, melted

 8.1 fluid ounces/230 milliliters plain milk

 3 large eggs, at room temperature

 6.9 fluid ounces/195 milliliters boiling water, mixed with 1 teaspoon instant coffee granules

 7 ounces/200 grams unsalted butter, at room temperature